BBA Milestone Degree Requirement

 Connect your social identities to other important aspects of who you are, such as your values, life experiences, perspectives, leadership style, and professional goals

 Reflect on how identities can influence your experience in various contexts, such as educational, social, and professional settings

 Important Information for sophomores

-Beginning in 2018, the Identity "I" milestone will be introduced to sophomores in BA200.
+The identity "I" milestone will be introduced in BA200.
 During the fall semester, you do not need to sign up for an Identity session outside of class.
 In the winter semester of sophomore year, you will receive an invitation to sign up for an Identity session during that term.
 Both the session attendance and written reflection will take place during the second semester of sophomore year.

 The sign up tool now being used for IDO is Sessions@Michigan.
-Once the sessions for winter semester are published, you will be able to log in and select a session from the list options.
-You will be notified via the BBA Newsletter when Identity sessions are open for sign ups.
-You have also been added to a Canvas Site called IDO 18-19, which is where you will submit your IDO papers and receive feedback from graduate assistants.
+Register for ONE identity session here.
+You have been added to a Canvas Site called IDO 19-20, which is where you will submit your IDO papers and receive feedback from graduate assistants.

 In business, creating inclusive environments and diverse teams allows organizations to better serve their clients/customers, employees, shareholders, and other stakeholders.
 Diversity is a compilation of various identities that, together, contribute to the unique makeup of groups.
 While the representation of diverse identities and perspectives in groups is important, for groups and teams to be successful, individuals need to feel a sense of belonging and that their voices are valued.